 The first recorded teacher that taught at the early school at Mt.
 Carmel was a Ms. Mary Burns, who had an enrolment of 27 students.
 A Mrs. J. Quigley took over at some point and had an enrolment of 41 students in 1923.

 In 2002, much of the original building and addition was demolished and replaced with a brand new building.
-Hence we have an attractive school with 9 bright classrooms, library, gymnasium and conference room.
+Hence, we have an attractive school with 9 bright classrooms, learning commons, gymnasium, computer lab and book room.

 The current enrolment of Sacred Heart School is 186 students.
 This school was built to accommodate 192 students.
 Presently, we are just a few students shy of reaching our capacity.
-At its peak in the 1950`s and 1960`s, the school enrolment topped 500 students.
+At its peak in the 1950`s and 1960`s, the school enrollment topped 500 students.
 The current principal is Mr. K. Mielko